tarwn/lessthandot-hugo/blogs/content/posts/2010-10-08-security-auditing-a-server.md

 ```
 This query shows all of the database roles and all of the logins assigned to the roles.
 Grp is the database role and Member is the login name.

 Now, these three queries gave me a good starting point, but to run these you have to go to each database.
-And if i want to query different servers (i&#8217;ve got 3, a dev, a test, and a prod) to make sure they&#8217;re similer, i&#8217;d have to connect to each server.
+And if i want to query different servers (i've got 3, a dev, a test, and a prod) to make sure they're similer, i'd have to connect to each server.
 So, I created a couple of stored procedures and threw those into a reporting services report.
 Now, i can go to the report, query a sever and a database, and then compare it to another server and database.

-here&#8217;s the script to create the sp&#8217;s that i made.
+here's the script to create the sp's that i made.

 sql
 -- =============================================